+II.B.4.a) Core faculty members must be designated by the program director (Core)

+II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
+(Core)

+II.B.4.c)
-II.B.4.a) Core faculty members must be designated by the program director.
-(Core) II.B.4.b) Core faculty members must complete the annual ACGME Faculty Survey.
-(Core) II.B.4.c) In addition to the program director, there must be at least one core faculty member certified in advanced heart failure and transplant cardiology by the ABIM.
-(Core) II.B.4.d) In programs approved for more than two fellows, there must be at least one core faculty member certified in advanced heart failure and transplant cardiology by the ABIM for every 1.5 fellows.
-(Core) II.B.4.e) At a minimum, the required core faculty members, in aggregate and excluding members of the program leadership, must be provided with support equal to an average dedicated minimum of

-.1 FTE for educational and administrative responsibilities that do not involve direct patient care.
+In addition to the program director, there must be at least one core faculty member certified in sleep medicine by the American Board of Family Medicine, Internal Medicine, Psychiatry and Neurology, Otolaryngology - Head and Neck Surgery, Pediatrics, or Psychiatry or the American Osteopathic Board of Family Physicians, Internal Medicine, Neurology and Psychiatry, or Ophthalmology and Otolaryngology - Head and Neck Surgery.

+For programs with more than two fellows, there must be at least one core faculty member certified in sleep medicine by the American Board of Family Medicine, Internal Medicine, Psychiatry and Neurology, Otolaryngology - Head and Neck Surgery, Pediatrics, or Psychiatry or the American Osteopathic Board of Family Physicians, Internal Medicine, Neurology and Psychiatry, or Ophthalmology and Otolaryngology - Head and Neck Surgery for every 1.5 fellows.
+(Core)

+At a minimum, the required core faculty members, in aggregate and excluding program leadership, must be provided with support equal to an average dedicated minimum of .1 FTE for educational and administrative responsibilities that do not involve direct patient care.
 (Core)